 Did President Obama order flags flown at half-staff upon the death of Whitney Houston, but not when Shirley Temple Black passed away?

-While flags were flown for Whitney Houston’s death, that was the decision of New Jersey Governor Chris Christie, not President Obama.
+Flags were flown in the state of New Jersey for Whitney Houston upon her death in 2012, but that was the decision of Governor Chris Christie, not President Obama.
 It is true, however, that the President did not comment on Ms. Temple’s passing.
 Let’s look at the claims a little further.

 The graphic above claims that “Whitney Houston democrat ODs on cocaine, Obama orders flags lowered.”
 It further alleges “Shirley Temple Black Republican US Ambassador died on 2/10/2014, Obama ignores her.”